jeffvella/EntitasGenerics/README.md

 Currently working in the context of this Entitas example project: https://github.com/RomanZhu/Match-Line-Entitas-ECS

-Note: work in progress...
+Note: work in progress... i am slowly replacing all the game code with the new implementation.

-* My changes are (mostly) in the "Sources\Generic" folder.
+* The code to replace generation is in the "Assets\Libs\Entitas-Generics" folder.
-* Regenerating the files will probably break everything because i have some hacks in the contexts file.
+* Generating files will break everything.